kalepratik/quiz/data/questions.md

 **Difficulty:** 4 (Critical)

 **Scenario:**
-You have a production DAG structured as follows:
+You have a DAG scenario defined as:

 ```
 +---------------+   +---------------+   +---------------+   +---------------+